 Welcome and welcome back, new, visiting and returning students!

-The semester has started with a roll.
 We are very pleased to announce the great news that Brian Mailloux has been awarded tenure at the College and University and is now Associate Professor.
 We are all so pleased.
 Stephanie Pfirman, Co-Chair has returned from her Spring Leave and Frank Nitsche has once again joined us to teach Data Analysis.
 See below for upcoming and recent events, such as weekly Coffee Hour and an upcoming Environmental Science Open House.

 Lamont Doherty Earth Observatory Open House

 The Lamont-Doherty Earth Observatory in Palisades, New York welcomes you to campus to learn from the experts, tour the labs of world-renowned researchers, and experience hands-on activities with volcanoes, glaciers and more--in the beautiful setting of Lamont's campus--just over the Hudson River.
 The Lamont Doherty Earth Observatory Open House is held every two years and is not only really interesting, but lots of fun with interactive exhibits and tours of active labs.
 Shuttle buses will be running continously from Teachers College entrance (120th between Broadway and Amsterdam).